ULTIMATE Guide to the Dambulla Cave Temples, Sri Lanka

-You’ll find the Dambulla Cave Temple in the city of Dambulla.
+You’ll find the Dambulla Cave Temple in the city of Dambulla, Sri Lanka.
 Dambulla is located 160 km from Colombo, 73 km from Kandy, or 105 km from Trincomalee.

-The actual cave temples are located up on top of a large rock that you must walk to.
+The actual Dambulla Cave Temples are located up on top of a large rock that you must walk to.
 The walk takes about 20-minutes and involves climbing many stairs.
-There are two car parks in which there is a path up to the temples, but there is only one where you can buy the cave temple entrance ticket…
+There is two car parking lots in which there is a path up to the temples, but there is only one where you can buy the cave temple entrance ticket…

 In Dambulla, you can walk up to the cave temples from two locations.
-The first is at the Golden Budhha Statue and Buddhist Museum.
+The first path starts at the Golden Budhha Statue and Buddhist Museum.
 DO NOT walk up to the cave temples from here!

 Because there is no ticket booth at the top.
-This means you will need to walk up to the cave temples, then back down the other side to buy the entrance ticket to only back up AGAIN.
+This means you will need to walk up to the cave temples, then back down the path on the other side to buy the entrance ticket to only back up AGAIN.

 Where should you buy the entrance ticket then?